District Commission Members

 Walter Robertson9th District

 He was born and raised in Russell County, where he resides, and is a lifelong sportsman with a passion for deer, turkey, and small game hunting.
 He graduated from Russell County High School and has been an employee of Tarter (also known as Tarter Farm and Ranch) for over 51 years.
 He is also a full-time grain and cattle farmer with over 600 acres.
-He has two daughters and is a member of New Friendship United Baptist Church.
-He is a long-time President of the Russell County Sportsman Club and a member of the local chapter and National Wild Turkey Federation.
+He has two daughters and is a New Friendship United Baptist Church member.
+He is a long-time president of the Russell County Sportsman Club, a member of the local chapter and the National Wild Turkey Federation.

-He has a passion for the outdoors, and his goal on the commission is to help create more opportunities for Kentucky hunters and youth who have a passion for the outdoors.
+He is passionate about the outdoors, and his goal on the commission is to help create more opportunities for Kentucky hunters and youth who share his passion.
 He wants to be a voice for the 9th district.

 Ninth District Counties: Bell, Clay, Clinton, Jackson, Knox, Laurel, McCreary, Pulaski, Russell, Wayne, and Whitley counties.